onsigntv/apps/docs/TRANSPORTATION_OBJECT.md

 # Transportation Object

-OnSign TV players inject a Javascript object, named `transportation` into all running Apps, which is accessible via the Window object.
+On players that run a Transportation Adapter APK, OnSign TV players inject a Javascript object, named `transportation` into all running Apps, which is accessible via the Window object.

+This object contains information regarding the vehicle and routes, which are needed to build public transportation Apps.

 > Please, note that the `transportation` object is not available on all platforms, during app previewing or app thumbnailing.
 Therefore, all uses need to be protected with the standard `try {} catch {}`.